whitnessme/capstone-minimum-required-error-messages/README.md

 ## How to use this Guide:

-Below we have [common input fields](https://github.com/whitnessme/capstone-minimum-required-error-messages#common-input-fields), [different datatypes](https://github.com/whitnessme/capstone-minimum-required-error-messages#different-datatypes) -- with questions relating to each that represent a validation you will possibly need--and [CSS Checks](https://github.com/whitnessme/capstone-minimum-required-error-messages#css-checks) that you'll need to implement.
+Below we have [Different Datatypes](https://github.com/whitnessme/capstone-minimum-required-error-messages#different-datatypes), [Common Input Fields](https://github.com/whitnessme/capstone-minimum-required-error-messages#common-input-fields) -- with questions relating to each that represent a validation you will possibly need--and [CSS Checks](https://github.com/whitnessme/capstone-minimum-required-error-messages#css-checks) that you'll need to implement.
 Keep in mind, there needs to be a *specific* error message that is displayed for the user for *EVERY* single validation.
 If a user can't submit something and nothing happens, you must tell them **why**!
 A good way to think of these are as *edge cases*!

 **DISCLAIMER:** This isn't a comprehensive list, please consider any other error messages for your specific forms/database needs!
-*(example: it can't have the default "This field is required", it needs to be a clear specific sentence.)*
 Some of these don’t apply to every situation, if they do apply, they are required, but those marked with an asterisk (*) are *always* required!

-*^ which this is a good example of making it obvious what is required!*

 > Example Error Messages: